 We camp at the foot of a rolling koppie, next to the Honnet Nature Reserve.
 Dense indigenous woodlands grow in the area, which also hosts the third largest Baobab tree in South Africa.
 We relax at the resort and enjoy a soak in the hot springs.

 Day four takes us across into Zimbabwe.
 Our destination today is near Bulawayo, the second biggest city in the country.
 Bulawayo hosts big parks, old colonial British buildings and wide, tree-lined streets, along with the bustle and colourful elements of urban Africa.
+Arriving in Bulawayo we pause to stock up on supplies before heading to our camp.

 We spend the night near Bulawayo, at a grassy camp with trees and fishponds, as well as a swimming pool and WiFi.
 Tomorrow we will be visiting the nearby Matobo National Park - one of the natural, historical and cultural gems of Zimbabwe.